peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 *   **`run_experiment.ps1`**: The primary entry point to run a new experiment or resume/repair an interrupted one.

-*   **`audit_experiment.ps1`**: Provides a read-only, detailed completeness report for a specified experiment, acting as the primary diagnostic tool.
+*   **`audit_experiment.ps1`**: Provides a read-only, detailed completeness report for a specified experiment, acting as the primary diagnostic tool for a *single experiment*.

+*   **`audit_study.ps1`**: Audits all experiments within a study directory and provides a consolidated report to check for final analysis readiness.

 *   **`update_experiment.ps1`**: Re-runs the data processing and analysis stages on existing results, ideal for applying analysis updates or bug fixes.